xcart/xcart-docs/_pages/kb_en/modules/fedex.md

    In the Payment settings section, you will find the setting to toggle the cash on delivery option for FedEx next to the name of your FedEx method in the Offline methods list:
    ![cash-on-del.png]({{site.baseurl}}/attachments/ref_58tOKWMt/cash-on-del.png)
-   Here you will be able to change the status (activate or deactivate cash on delivery), and it will be reflected on the FedEx module settings page.
-(You may need to refresh the module settings page to see the correct current status.
+   The status of this setting will be reflected on the FedEx module settings page.
+(You may have to refresh the module settings page to see the correct current status.
 But be sure to save any unsaved module settings before refreshing the page.)

    After the activation of the cash on delivery option for FedEx, another setting will be added in the Cash on delivery section of the FedEx module settings page: **COD type**.
    ![fedex_cod_type.png]({{site.baseurl}}/attachments/ref_58tOKWMt/fedex_cod_type.png)
    Use this setting to select the type of funds that should be collected by FedEx upon package delivery.

-9. Adjust the **Advanced options** as you require.
+9. Adjust the settings in the **Advanced options** section as you require.
 Note that not all FedEx Carrier Services support the advanced options, so please consult FedEx support before using them.
    ![settings-advanced-options.png]({{site.baseurl}}/attachments/ref_58tOKWMt/settings-advanced-options.png)

    Note that advanced options may affect the shipping rates calculation and may imply extra fees.